ShaKeSPeaR/eresult/README.md

 # EResult

-Contain base templated ResultBase class for operation results.
+Repository contains template class ResultBase for operations results.
-Class have full stack for operators + operators for equality check and conversions.
+Class has full set of operators + operators for equality check and conversions.

 ## Requirement